 The Maniilaq Association Telehealth Network (the "Network") currently supports delivery of primary health care services, health care administrative support services, and health care training services.
-The Maniilaq Telehealth Network carries data traffic, videoconference traffic, VoIP traffic, intranet traffic, and commodity internet traffic, all in IP protocol format.
+The Network carries data traffic, videoconference traffic, VoIP traffic, intranet traffic, and commodity internet traffic, all in IP protocol format.

-Telehealth Network services provided to the eleven (11) village clinics and the Maniilaq Health Center in Kotzebue are eligible for USAC Rural Health Care discounts.
-This RFP is for telehealth network services at Maniilaq Health Center and all eleven (11) village clinics in Kotzebue, Alaska.
+Telehealth Network services provided to eleven (11) village clinics and to the Maniilaq Health Center in Kotzebue are eligible for USAC Rural Health Care discounts.
+This RFP is for telehealth network services at Maniilaq Health Center in Kotzebue and all eleven (11) village clinics.
 An RHC Form 465 has been filed at Rural Health USAC-for these services.

 The topography of the Network is shown in Appendix A. The Network includes interconnection to the ANTHC WAN and the commodity Internet via routed gateways located in Anchorage.
-A summary of the service requirements and associated locations are set forth in Appendix B.
+A summary of the service requirements and associated locations is set forth in Appendix B.

-Appendix A depicts the current service level received at 80 Mbps Terrestrial MPLS at the Maniilaq Health Center in Kotzebue and 10 Mbps Terrestrial or Satellite MPLS at all eleven (11) village clinics, however, due to current usage near, or at capacity, we are requesting three different price option proposals for consideration for each of the following:
+Appendix A also depicts the current service level received at 150 Mbps Fiber MPLS at the Maniilaq Health Center in Kotzebue and 50 Mbps Terrestrial, Fiber or Satellite MPLS at all eleven (11) village clinics, however, due to current usage near, or at capacity, we are requesting three different price option proposals for consideration for each of the following: